TJ Friedl Player Props: Reds vs. Pirates

-After going 0-for-4 in his last game, TJ Friedl and the Cincinnati Reds face the Pittsburgh Pirates (who will start Rich Hill) at 4:10 PM ET on Saturday.
+TJ Friedl -- 0-for-3 in his most recent game -- will be in action for the Cincinnati Reds versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 2 at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 TJ Friedl Game Info & Props vs. the Pirates